 Misha and Tom had been captured from the wild off Turkey’s west coast.
 Aged around 12 years, they were considered suitable for return to the wild – where they belonged.
 Born Free moved them to a specially constructed sea-pen, and, working in partnership with Turkish NGO, S.A.D, Misha and Tom underwent an extensive programme of rehabilitation prior to their successful release back to the wild in 2012.

-Each of us can give captive wild animals a voice.
+Every one of us can give captive wild animals a voice.
 Born Free’s Raise the Red Flag campaign highlights problems, shares information with other travellers and provides guidance so YOU can take action.
-Please look out for wild animals in captivity, in your home country or travelling internationally, report your concerns about animal suffering and exploitation; and speak out.
+Please look out for wild animals in captivity, in your home country or travelling internationally, report your concerns about animal suffering and exploitation, and speak out.

 YOUR report, letter, email or photo will help change lives, so never give up and keep speaking out for captive animals like Misha and Tom.